AxonIQ/reference-guide/introduction/architecture-overview/event-driven-microservices.md

 technology stack.
 In these environments, it is even more important to ensure Contexts Boundaries are properly guarded and provide decent anti-corruption layers, where applicable.

-It is unlikely that all technology stacks used follow the same messaging based approach that Axon applications do.
+It is unlikely that all used technology stacks follow the same messaging based approach that Axon applications do.
 However, that doesn't mean the concepts need to be abandoned.
 You can still benefit from many of the advantages of explicit messaging.
-In such environments, anti-corruption layers could be implemented as components that handle commands, events and queries, and execute other types of calls (e.g. REST calls) to the external services.
-This way, components that work with explicit messaging do not need to worry about polling external services for changes, or be influenced by the technical challenges cause by different types of APIs.
+In such environments, anti-corruption layers could be implemented as components that handle commands, events, and queries, and execute other types of calls (e.g. REST calls) to the external services.
+This way, components that work with explicit messaging do not need to worry about polling external services for changes or be influenced by the technical challenges caused by different types of APIs.

 Axon supports different types of connectors that allow Events (and in certain cases other message types, too) to be published to third party message brokers.
 By default, Axon will make assumptions on the format of these external events, but they can